cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 // Click on the element
 cy.get('button').click()

-// Send keys to the element (usually an input) cy.get('input').type('my text')
+// Type in an element (usually an input) cy.get('input').type('my text')

 // Clear the text in an element (usually an input)